sameepsi/Audits/ParsecPresale.md

 * Fallback method will consume more than 23000 gas units.
 So if someone will send ether from the contract using send() or transfer() methods, it will fail.
 Consider this also.

+* Certain parameters in the code are hard coded, like token address.
+It will be good is such parameters are passed as paramters while deploying contract.

 ## 7. Summary of the audit
 * Overall the code is well commented.

-My final recommendation would be to pay more attention to the external functions which are called from the contract.
+* My final recommendation would be to pay more attention to the external functions which are called from the contract.

 * I will also recommend to not put commented code.
 Because of commented code certain portion of the contract is useless and hence the contract is not ready for deployment.